bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 It's kind of nice against clipboard attacks and that sort of stuff.
 But that's for these schemes in general.
 I don't think you need to have this announcement into blockchain specifically.
-So if you go to stealth addresses, which I believe is BIP 47, mechanism there was slightly different, though I might remember it incorrectly.
+So if you go to stealth addresses, which I believe is BIP47, mechanism there was slightly different, though I might remember it incorrectly.
 But the idea there is that you generate a payment code, which is longer, but it's not something you have to put on the blockchain.
 And so you can give that code to somebody else, and that's your identity, but that identity is not tied to anything in the blockchain.
 And then you do the same magic trick with somebody takes their own key and adds it and does a bunch of math and then sends it to an address.
 And then I think there is an announcement on the blockchain, but it's done by the sender.
-So...

 Aaron: 00:18:15